nkurniansyah/BP_PRS/README.md

     ## 4   DBP      AFR 0.97  0.61  2.30            1.31  0.85
     ## 5            EAS 0.49  1.13  0.46            0.76  0.47
     ## 6            EUR 2.13  2.67  1.78            2.48  2.11

+## PLINK command for PRS construction

+This command is to construct PRS using summary statistics that we provide.
+The summary statistics are already based on the PRS-CSx results.
+Note that genetic data files need to be specified in the –bfile argument.

+    #
+    for ancestry in {AFR,EAS,EUR}; do plink --bfile genetic/file/here \
+    --score ../Summary_stats/SBP_$ancestry\_hg38.txt \
+    --out  ../PRS/PRS_SBP_$ancestry ; done